Principles of Community Award

 - Promotes and facilitates equitable education and social engagement with and between people of varying ethnic or religious backgrounds, socioeconomic status, sexual orientation, physical and mental capabilities, etc.

-- Implements work practices (including teaching and research) to create inclusive and initiatives that help to enrich the lives of Virginia Tech stakeholders and/or community members.
+- Conducts research or implements work practices to create a new and progressive initiative that helps to enrich the lives of all Virginia Tech stakeholders.

 - Exhibits visionary and insightful leadership to confront and resolve inequities through strategic decision-making, collaborations, allocation of resources, or inclusive teaching practices.